beingkk/movie-genre-classifier-API/README.md

 $ python3 server.py
 ```

-After the server is running, you can predict movie genres by using the `request.py` script to make requests to the API
+After the server is successfully started up, you can predict movie genres by using the `request.py` script to make the following type of POST request to the API

 ```shell
 $ python3 request.py --title "The Matrix" --description "A programmer is brought back to reason and reality when learning he was living in a program created by gigantic machines which make human birth artificial.
 In order to set humanity free, Neo will have to face many enemies by using technologies and self-trust."